Min-Thway-Htut/LeetCode-Problems/README.md

 ### LeetCode 58
 - It first removes leading and trailing whitespace, then splits the string into words.
 - It then extracts the last word from the array and returns its length.

+### LeetCode 66
+- The code efficiently adds 1 to a given array of digits representing a number.
+It starts from the last digit and iteratively adds 1 until it encounters a digit less than 9.
+-  If all digits are 9, a new digit is added at the beginning.
 ## Medium

 ## Hard